ManojManu1122/Microservices/README.md

-Memory updated
-Here’s the updated README file including the information about the project’s transition from a monolithic application and the acknowledgment of your mentor:

-Microservices Project
 Overview
 This project is a conversion of a previously monolithic quiz application into a microservices-based architecture.
 It includes the following components: